 Protecting Your Patients & Organization with HIPAA Compliant Translation

-Working in the healthcare industry, no matter what your title, it is your job to protect patient data from being compromised.
+As a healthcare professional, it is your job to protect patient data from being compromised.

-Failure to secure patients’ Protected Health Information (PHI) will damage your reputation, result in hefty HIPAA violation fines (possibly jail time), and expose affected patients to identity theft.
+Failure to secure patients’ Protected Health Information (PHI) can damage your reputation, result in hefty HIPAA violation fines, and expose affected patients to identity theft.

 With all those documents being transferred from one place to another, it begs the question—

-Does your provider exercise HIPAA-compliant translation processes to ensure data security?
+Does your translation services provider exercise HIPAA-compliant translation processes?

 What is HIPAA-Compliant Translation?